Mastercard® Black Card™ Review: Is it worth the $495 annual fee?

 There’s no foreign transaction fee, which I think is a must for cards marketed as travel cards.

 Interest rates are not very high, although we recommend you avoid interest completely.
 The balance transfer intro APR offer could be nice, but it’s probably not something people in the market for this card would need.
 The other fees are all pretty standard for what you’ll find on similar cards.

-How to Apply for the Mastercard® Black Card™
+How to Apply for the Mastercard Black Card

-The Black card is intended for people with excellent credit, so if your credit doesn’t meet their requirements you may not be approved.
+The Black card is intended for people with good or excellent credit, so if your credit doesn’t meet the requirements you may not be approved.
 You can apply now securely on the Luxury Card website.

-Alternatives to the Mastercard® Black Card™
+Alternatives to the Mastercard Black Card

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
-It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.
+It is not the bank advertisers' responsibility to ensure all posts are accurate and/or questions are answered.